 As you can see from my previous Christmas Market post here, Europeans love their Christmas Markets.
-During the season, we traveled to Luxembourg City, Luxembourg, to experience their market.
+During the season, I traveled to Luxembourg City, Luxembourg, to experience their market.
 It did not disappoint.

 Located in Western Europe, the tiny country is landlocked between Germany, France, and Belgium.
-The drive to Luxembourg from our home near Kaiserslautern was smooth, with only rain dampening the mood.
-Most of the ride was on the autobahn, making the location easily accessible from many areas.
+The drive to Luxembourg from my home near Kaiserslautern was short and sweet, with only rain dampening the mood (pun intended).
+Most of the ride was on the autobahn, meaning Luxembourg City is easily accessible from many areas.

-When we got to Luxembourg City, we could see where the market was located almost immediately.
-It was dark when we arrived, but the lights lit up the sky.
-We were able to find parking (free on Sundays!) in a lot about a half-mile from the city center.
-During our walk to the market, we passed through a park with a fountain and were able to get a glimpse of how beautiful the city must be in the daytime and without rain!
+When I got to Luxembourg City, I could see where the market was located almost immediately.
+It was dark upon arrival, but the lights lit up the sky.
+I found parking (free on Sundays!) in a lot about a half-mile from the city center.
+During my walk to the market, I passed through a park with a fountain and was able to get a glimpse of how beautiful the city must be in the daytime and without rain!

-The market was different from the market I had attended in The Netherlands.
+The market was different from the market I attended in The Netherlands.
 The Luxembourg Christmas Market was more similar to a traditional market.
-From the market, you could see the Fortress that once surrounded the city, now considered a UNESCO World Heritage Site.
+From the market, you can see the Fortress that once surrounded the city and is now named a UNESCO World Heritage Site.
 There were SO many vendors located around the main square.
 They had everything you could think of: food, wine, beer, gifts.
 The vendors were friendly and eager to show you their goods.

-Decorations were beautiful and reflective of the season.
+Decorations were beautiful and perfect for the season.
 A Ferris wheel, bungee jump area, and other rides were available for children young and old to indulge in.
-Several beer and wine tents were on hand to quench thirsts obtained while wandering the gift stands.
+There were several beer and wine tents were on hand to quench thirsts obtained while wandering the gift stands.
 We enjoyed some fresh glühwein and decided to keep one of the souvenir cups.
 A unique element about Christmas Market vendors is that you pay a deposit for your cup (let’s say 2€) with the price for the drink.
 Once you drink the beverage within, you can return the cup to get your deposit back, or you can keep your glass as a simple reminder of your trip!

 If you worked up an appetite, which you definitely would have wanted to, there were various options to fill up!
 I had two different meals.
 The first was raclette, a cheese that is melted and served atop potatoes, meat (usually ham), and some pickles and pickled onions.
 This dish was so incredibly fresh that the cheese was actually warmed and placed on the plate right before my eyes.
 Delish!
 My snack before the drive home was a hot dog, but not a simple dog with ketchup and mustard.
 Oh no, this hot dog was covered with thin potato chips and onions.
 It was also delish!